Hypnotherapy and Hypnosis FAQ

-This latter type of illness is the one that suggestion while in a state of hypnosis can help us to overcome.
+This latter type of illness is the one that suggests while in a state of hypnosis can help us to overcome.
 (Many physicians now claim that over half of all illnesses fall into a category of psychosomatic.)

-What are suggestions?
+What are the suggestions?